Former Foxboro theater chief placed on pre-trial probation for alleged assault of director

-FOXBORO — The former executive director of the Marilyn Rodman Performing Arts Center was placed on pre-trial probation for six months Wednesday for an alleged assault on the female director of a play in 2019.
+The former executive director of the Marilyn Rodman Performing Arts Center has been placed on pre-trial probation for six months for an alleged assault on the female director of a play in 2019.

 Robert H. Hickey Jr., 56, of Foxboro, had been scheduled for trial for assault and battery in Wrentham District Court but both sides reached a disposition in the case, according to the clerk’s office.

-The disposition means there was no finding in the case, which will be dismissed at the end of six months if Hickey avoids any other brushes with the law.
+The disposition on June 15 means there was no finding in the case, which will be dismissed at the end of six months if Hickey avoids any other brushes with the law.

 The 45-year-old female director claimed an irate Hickey “shoulder checked” her while he was exiting the stage when she and others were preparing to leave the facility in May 2019, according to a police report.